Blackheath, London: Geography

+Politics and government

+Blackheath is covered by the constituencies of Lewisham East, Greenwich and Woolwich and Eltham and Chislehurst for elections to the House of Commons of the United Kingdom.

+Blackheath is part of the Blackheath Westcombe ward for elections to Greenwich London Borough Council.

 Culture and community

 Two clusters of amenities vie for retail and leisure: the "Village" around Blackheath railway station to the south of the heath and the "Standard" in the north of St Johns/Vanburgh Park i.e. beyond the A2 road, named after the Royal Standard pub (in Greenwich).
 The north of the green is in the Westcombe Park neighbourhood, which has its own railway station about 400 metres north – part of East Greenwich.
 The total 0.35 ha green and fountain sub-green was at first one village green, known during the 18th century as Sheepgate Green, beside a crossroads of what was the London-Dover road.
 Around 1885 local philanthropist William Fox Batley had it refurbished and it became known as Batley Green or Batley Park; Batley's contribution is recorded in an inscription on a memorial fountain.

 Just south of the railway station is the Blackheath Conservatoire of Music and the Arts.
 It is located close to Blackheath Halls, a concert venue today owned and managed by Trinity Laban Conservatoire of Music and Dance.
 To the north of the railway station, in Tranquil Vale, All Saints' Parish Hall is a locally listed building in Arts and Crafts style, built in 1928.
 It has housed the Mary Evans Picture Library since 1988.

 The heath was host to an annual fireworks display on the Saturday in November closest to Guy Fawkes Night.
 This was jointly organised and financed by the London Boroughs of Greenwich and Lewisham, but Greenwich Council withdrew its share of the funding in 2010.
-The event was suspended during the COVID-19 pandemic in 2020, and central government funding cuts forced its suspension in 2021 and again in 2022.
+The event was suspended during the COVID-19 pandemic in 2020, and central government funding cuts forced its suspension from 2021.

 In September 2014, the inaugural On Blackheath festival was hosted on the heath.
 The line-up included Massive Attack, Frank Turner and Grace Jones.
 The festival was repeated in September in 2015 (included Elbow, Madness and Manic Street Preachers), 2016 (included Primal Scream, James and Squeeze), 2017 (included The Libertines, Travis and Metronomy), and 2018 (included Squeeze, De La Soul and Paloma Faith) then moved to July in 2019 (included Jamiroquai, Grace Jones, Soul II Soul).
 The event was cancelled during the COVID-19 pandemic in 2020 and 2021.

 Transport

 Rail

 Blackheath station serves the area with National Rail services to London Victoria, London Charing Cross, London Cannon Street, Slade Green via Bexleyheath, Dartford via Bexleyheath or via Woolwich Arsenal and Gravesend.

-Westcome Park station also serves northern parts of Blackheath, with National Rail services to Luton via London Blackfriars, London Cannon Street, Barnehurst via Woolwich Arsenal, Crayford via Woolwich Arsenal and Rainham via Woolwich Arsenal.
+Westcombe Park station also serves northern parts of Blackheath, with National Rail services to Luton via London Blackfriars, London Cannon Street, Barnehurst via Woolwich Arsenal, Crayford via Woolwich Arsenal and Rainham via Woolwich Arsenal.